isabella232/OctoStyle/_pages/images.md

 1. Use Google Chrome to take your screenshots.

-1. Set the DPI for the image to 96.
+1. Set the DPI for the image to 96, and keep the width under 1000px.

 1. Don't include the browser window.